AarjavP/advent-of-code-2023/README.md

 - [Kotlin Slack][slack]
 - Template [issue tracker][issues]

+This repo also makes use of [Kotest][kotest] for unit testing of each day's solutions.
+Goes very well with the kotlin language features, check it out!

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.